 It is important to use the drops exactly as prescribed every day for the best chance of success.

 To insert the drops you should kneel, or stand and bend fully down and forwards (as if you were about to stand on your head).
-Stay with the head down for 3-4 minutes after putting in the drops.
-This will allow the drops to drain fully to the back of the nostrils.
+Stay with your head down for 3-4 minutes after putting in the drops.
+This will allow the drops to drain fully to the back of your nostrils.
 If this is difficult, you can put in the drops by lying on a bed with your head falling back off the edge of the bed.

-Sometimes a course of steroid tablets (prednisolone) is prescribed for a week or so to reduce inflammation in the nose.
+Sometimes a course of steroid tablets (prednisolone) is prescribed for a week or so to reduce inflammation in your nose.
 This often works very well to shrink the polyps.
 A course of steroid tablets is a short-term solution, as taking steroid tablets long-term can have important side-effects.
 It should be used in combination with topical nose steroid drops or sprays.

 An operation may be advised if polyps are large, or if steroid nose drops or tablets have not worked.

 - Polypectomy involves removing the polyps with a surgical instrument.
-It can be done through the nostrils, either with local anaesthetic (awake), or under general anaesthetic.
+It can be done through your nostrils, either with local anaesthetic (awake), or under general anaesthetic.
 The type of anaesthetic might depend on the number and size of the polyps, where they are and how fit you are for an operation.